ltruncel/machine-learning-nanodegree-boston-housing/README.md

 This is the first project I completed for my Udacity Machine Learning Engineer Nanodegree program.
-Following are directions to students with instructions for completeing this project.
+Following are instructions from Udacity regarding how this project should be completed.

 # Machine Learning Engineer Nanodegree
 # Model Evaluation and Validation